THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES FOR MORE INFORMATION

 Who knew that toilet rings can come from hard water?

 We’ve tried many of the commercial toilet cleaning products out there, but we had to spend a decent amount of time scrubbing.

 This includes us trying toilet bowl cleaner, those tabs you put in the tank that turn your water blue, and even a cup of liquid chlorine bleach.

-If only there was a way for how to clean toilet rings more effectively, safer for the environment and without so much manual labor.
+If only there was a way to clean toilet stains more effectively, safer for the environment and without so much manual labor.

 Well, there is.

 Read on for how to clean toilet rings using 10 bathroom cleaning hacks.